Get inspired with our craft and DIY project ideas made with Americana Decor Maxx Gloss.

 Americana Decor Maxx Gloss® comes in 20 high-gloss, trendy colors.

 Test an inconspicuous spot to ensure that adhesion occurs and no surface primer is required.
 If desired, sand surface to remove any imperfections for smoothest finish.
 No priming or sanding required on sealed surfaces.
 Clean object thoroughly.
-Stir paint; do not shake.
+Shake gently.
 Apply with a quality, soft bristle brush in multiple, thin coats to prevent drips and runs on vertical surfaces.
 Immediately smooth out drips.
 Let dry to the touch between coats.
 Allow 14 days to cure fully.
 Soap and water clean-up.
 One 8 oz jar covers approximately 35 square feet on sealed surfaces.

-Seal the surface first with one coat of Multi-Purpose Sealer and let dry.
+Achieve the glossiest finish without any wood grain raising by sealing the surface first with one coat of Multi-Purpose Sealer and letting it dry.
 Sand the surface with fine grit sandpaper.
 Remove dust with a slightly damp cloth.
 Apply a second coat of sealer and let dry.
 Use a small piece of brown paper bag to "sand" the surface until smooth.
 Wipe with cloth.
 Use a good quality, soft-bristled brush to apply a thin coat of Americana Decor Maxx Gloss.
 Let dry to the touch.
 Repeat paint application until desired sheen is achieved (usually 2 to 3 coats).

 Avoid overloading brush or overworking paint.